Adelic line bundles on quasi-projective varieties: Local theory

-\subsubsection{Chambert-Loir measures}
+\subsection{Chambert-Loir measures}

 Let $U$ be a quasi-projective variety over a complete field $K$ with a non-trivial valuation as above.
 Denote $n=\dim U$.
-Let $\OL_1,\OL_2,\cdots, \OL_n$ be strongly nef (compactified) metrized line bundles over $U^\an$.
-We will see that there is a canonical measure $c_1(\OL_1)c_1(\OL_2)\cdots c_1(\OL_n)$ over the Berkovich space $U^\an$, which generalizes the Monge--Amp\`ere measure in the complex case.
+Let $\OL_1,\OL_2,\cdots, \OL_n$ be strongly nef (compactified) metrized line bundles on $U^\an$.
+We will see that there is a canonical Radon measure $c_1(\OL_1)c_1(\OL_2)\cdots c_1(\OL_n)$ on the Berkovich space $U^\an$, which generalizes the Monge--Amp\`ere measure in the complex case.
 We will call this measure \emph{the Chambert-Loir measure}.

-If $K$ is archimedean, this is easily done by classical analysis in \cite[Thm.
-2.1]{BT}.
-If $K$ is non-archimedean and $U$ is projective, this is constructed by Chambert-Loir \cite{CL} when $K$ has a dense and countable subfield, and extended to general $K$ by Gubler \cite{Gub1}.
-If $K$ is non-archimedean and $U$ is quasi-projective, we will follow the theory of Chambert-Loir and Ducros in \cite{CD}, a vast generalization of the construction of \cite{CL} via a local analytic approach.
+If $K$ is archimedean, this is treated by classical analysis in \cite[Thm.
+2.1]{BT} (or \cite[Cor.
+1.6]{Dem1}).
+If $K$ is non-archimedean and $U$ is projective, this is constructed by Chambert-Loir \cite{CL} when $K$ has a dense and countable subfield and extended to general $K$ by Gubler \cite{Gub1}.
+If $K$ is non-archimedean and $U$ is quasi-projective, we will follow the theory of Chambert-Loir and Ducros in \cite{CLD}, a vast generalization of the construction of \cite{CL} via a local analytic approach.

 In the following, assume that $K$ is non-archimedean and that $U$ is quasi-projective over $K$.
 We are going to apply \cite[Cor.
-5.6.5]{CD} to $\OL_1,\OL_2,\cdots, \OL_n$.
+5.6.5]{CLD} to $\OL_1,\OL_2,\cdots, \OL_n$.
 Before that, we claim that the metric of a strongly nef metrized line bundle satisfies the condition of \cite[Cor.
-5.6.5]{CD}; i.e. it is locally psh-approachable over $U^\an$ in the sense of \cite[6.3.1, Def.
+5.6.5]{CLD}; i.e. it is locally psh-approachable on $U^\an$ in the sense of \cite[6.3.1, Def.
 5.6.3, Def.
-5.5.1]{CD}.
+5.5.1]{CLD}.